The Minimum Viable Team

 Just someone to build it.

 On paper, that sounds lean.
-And maybe some manage to pull it off.
+Maybe some pull it off.
 Don’t get me wrong, I’m all about developers.
-They are amazing.
-In my experience the developer-only approach has failed every time—death by scope creep, or a product nobody uses, or both.
+But every time I’ve watched the developer-only approach play out, it has failed — and it fails the same way every time.

 The trifecta below is the minimum team I’d hire if I were serious about building something great.
 One of each.
 Not two people wearing three hats.